emipa606/DeepRim/README.md

 - Added Russian translation, thanks WolF8RocK
 - Added mod-settings for changing the size of the generated map-layers
 - Added mod-setting for low-tech mode where the drill is operated manually and don't require power
+- Added option for transfering items between layers automatically if they are in nearby built storages

 ![Image](https://i.imgur.com/pufA0kM.png)